 Instead, aim to dress to blend in with the interviewers.
 Just as you should seek to mirror their behaviors, mirroring the corporate “look” is an interview must.

 If you don’t bother dressing to fit in, you risk negative judgments that could be fatal when there are other candidates with similar experiences.
 Candidates get roles when they pay attention to the small margins.
-What to wear to an interview is one of those moments.
+What to wear to a job interview is one of those moments.

 Don’t wear a brand-new outfit or shoes.
 Your choices of attire are important, but make sure you don’t fluff your interview lines because your blisters are chafing.
 A brand-new outfit can also make an interviewer wonder whether this is really your normal look.
 Authenticity is critical, so give those clothes a few outings before your interview.
 Wearing them around town and thinking through your career stories whilst you are wearing them might give you an extra mental edge.
 Your interview outfit should simply feel “normal.”